MigashaneVictoire/new_york_city_dog_bites/README.md

 ---

 # Project Description
-This project aims to build a model using tha predicts dog bites for the city of New York.
+This project aims to build a model that predicts dog bite for the city of New York.

 # Project Goal
-To predict the number of dog bites in New York City for the next 3-months with reasonable accuracy.
+To predict the number of dog bites in New York City for the next week with reasonable accuracy.
+Because it takes about 2 to 10 days to die from the infection with no medical attention.

 **Audience and importance**

 This goal is relevant because it can help authorities and relevant stakeholders to prepare for potential increases in dog bites and allocate resources accordingly to mitigate risks.

 # Initial Thoughts
-Due to limited domain knowledge of the chemical properties of wine, feature selection may be the best option in selecting most important features for the model.
+Do to the stracture of the data, I will need to feature engineer a column to represent my bites.

 # The Plan
   * Acquire data from Data.World